CharaD7/biodata-python/README.md

 - First, clone the repo [here](https://github.com/CharaD7/biodata-python.git)
 - Extract data and change into the cloned directory.
 Now open the directory with your prefered text editor or IDE.
 You can as well do so by just opening the extracted folder with any prefered editor or IDE of your choice.
 - Download and install [docker](https://hub.docker.com/) based on your OS platform.
 Be sure to have a minimum RAM of 4gb to be able to run docker.
 Read the OS-based [documentation](https://docs.docker.com/) here to be able to fully run docker on your system.
+- To successfully run docker, make sure you have hyper-V and virtualization support enabled in your bios where necessary.
 -  Download any MySQL database server for running on the system.